7imekeeper/LiveSplit.Lumoria/README.md

-This is a LiveSplit (livesplit.org) component for Medal of Honor: Airborne.
+This is a LiveSplit (livesplit.org) component for the custom Halo CE campaign, Lumoria.
 It automates splitting.

 Features: